-The National Tuberculosis Association appreciated the need in the United States for data relative to health risks of various occupations for the guidance of industrial health authorities.
-They published the well-known volume Death Rates by Occupations, based on data of the United States Census Bureau, 1930, edited by Jessamine S. Whitney.
+pations for the guidance of industrial health authorities.
+They published the well-known volume, DEATH RATES BY OCCUPA-TIONS, based on data of the United States Census Bureau, 1930, edited by Jessamine S. Whitney.
 Data were used from death certificates of ten states in 1930 comprising 38 per cent of the population.